edvinand/custom_ble_service_example/README.md

     char_md.p_sccd_md         = NULL;
 }
 ```
-So we want to be able to both write and read to our Custom Value characteristic, but we do not want to enable the notify property until later.
+So we want to be able to both write and read to our Custom Value characteristic, but we do not want to enable the notification property until later.
 Next we're going to populate the attr_md, which actually sets the properties (i.e. accessibility of the attribute).
 ```C
     /* This code belongs in custom_value_char_add() in ble_cus.c*/